Arabian-vACC/library/docs/foundations/vmats p2/horizontal.md

 As a reminder, wherever speed control is applied, it **must be applied to all concerned aircraft**.
 This is essential to avoid speed deviations which may result in a loss of the desired separation between aircraft.
 This is especially important wherever a sequence exists.

-It is also important to note that speed instructions of greater than 290 knots for most medium category aircraft will result in a significant reduction in climb rate.

 ### 7.3.2 Monitoring the result of speed control
 The result of speed control should be closely monitored to gauge whether it is having the desired effect.
 This is done by checking the aircraft's ground speed.